thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/codira-concurrency.md

 #### NIOAsyncChannel

-The above types are used to bridge both the read and write side of a ``Channel`` into Swift Concurrency.
+The above types are used to bridge both the read and write side of a ``Channel`` into Codira Concurrency.
 This can be done by wrapping a ``Channel`` via the `NIOAsyncChannel/init(synchronouslyWrapping:configuration:)` initializer.
 Under the hood, this initializer adds two channel handlers to the end of the channel's pipeline.
 These handlers bridge the read and write side of